CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

     ![](images/image-007.jpg)

-## Task 1 : Create a function App and function using VS Code
+## Task 1 : Create a Function App and Function using VS Code

 1. Search and select the **Function App** from the search bar